 Projects: LGBT+ Physicists Website, Networking Events, APS March 2012 Meeting Session, Best Practices Guide, OutList

-Elena is a Ph.D. student at Kent State University.
-Their research interests are in experimental nuclear physics, in particular nucleon form factors and accelerator-based dark matter searches.
+Elena is a Post Doctoral Research Associate at the University of New Hampshire, where she spends her time studying the internal structure of protons and neutrons through spin-polarized electron scattering experiments.
 Elena hosted the first ever meetings for LGBT+ physicists at an APS meeting beginning in 2010.
-Following the discussion from those initial meetings, they founded the LGBT+ Physicists website and discussion group.
+Following the discussion from those initial meetings, she founded the LGBT+ Physicists website and discussion group.
 With the help of fellow organizers and with time generously granted by COM/CSWP, they helped to host the 2012 APS March Meeting session on Sexual and Gender Diversity Issues in Physics.
 Elena continues to be involved in efforts to make the climate in physics more welcoming towards LGBT+ individuals.

 Projects: Best Practices Guide